emilyfuhrman/emilyfuhrman.github.io/_posts/2015-06-10-delivering-post-by-foot-in-medieval-north-india.md

   - Prof. Manan Ahmed
   - Jeremiah Trinidad-Christensen
 tags:
+  - portfolio
+  - dh
+  - collaboration
   - interactive
-  - collaboration
-  - map
-  - digital humanities
 ---
 An interactive map representing a medieval postal route extrapolated from the text of _Arabic Classical Accounts of India and China_.
 Built in collaboration with the Columbia University Department of History.
 View the full map [here](/interactive/F2015002).